EdDataScienceEES/tutorial-emmmahouse/index.md

 | rename | Allows you change the name(s) of columns |

 If you are wrangling your own data, see if you can try and use these functions.
-If you are struggling, Coding Club do some [excellent tutorials](https://ourcodingclub.github.io/tutorials/data-manip-intro/) on data manipulation to help you along.
+If you are struggling, Coding Club do some [excellent tutorials](https://ourcodingclub.github.io/tutorials/data-manip-intro/) on data manipulation to help you along or to jog your memory of what further functions can be applied.

 ```